Spider201866/Alan_web/memory-bank/progress.md

 ## Known Issues
 - The server logic has been refactored out of a single file, addressing the previous concern.
 The new modular structure should be more maintainable.
+- API tests in `tests/api.test.js` need to be updated to work with the new SQLite backend.
 - Reliance on external Flowise services and the "Alan" agent means the chatbot's performance and availability are dependent on these external components.
 (Note: The prompt engineering and maintenance of the "Alan" agent are external to this codebase and will be ignored for now as per user feedback.)

 ## Evolution of Project Decisions
 - The project's core purpose evolved to be a web chatbot for health information, moving away from a "secure record server" concept.
+- **Data Persistence (June 20, 2025):** Migrated from JSON file storage to a persistent SQLite database using `better-sqlite3` to improve data integrity, enable persistent storage on platforms like Railway (using volumes), and simplify data management.
+This addresses a previous "out of scope" item.
 - Key decision to integrate with Flowise to manage the "Alan" chatbot agent, which is powered by Google Gemini 2.5 Flash (a static LLM).
 This allows the "Alan" agent to incorporate advanced AI capabilities (role, logic, memory, security) via its prompt, while keeping the core codebase focused on the interface.
 (Note: The prompt engineering and agent maintenance are external to this codebase and will be ignored for now as per user feedback.)
 - Recent decisions (June 2025) focused on improving user experience, security, and maintainability:
     - Implemented shared appbar and centralized styling for UI consistency and maintainability.
     - Introduced focus trap for enhanced keyboard accessibility, reflecting a commitment to inclusive design.
     - Integrated `express-rate-limit` to bolster server security against common attack vectors.
-    - Added `helmet` for comprehensive security headers and configured CSP to allow all necessary resources.
+    - Added `helmet` for comprehensive security headers and configured CSP to allow all necessary resources (including for Leaflet maps).
     - Expanded automated testing to cover new features and enforce accessibility standards, ensuring quality and reliability, including pre-test formatting and linting hooks.
     - Maintained separate CSS files (`styles.css` for shared UI, `styles_index.css` for specific pages) for better organization.
     - Added `.editorconfig` for consistent code style across editors.
     - Switched from `body-parser` to `express.json()` for efficiency.
     - Cleaned up debug `console.log` statements.
     - Validated critical environment variables at startup.
-    - Ensured JSON files have trailing newlines.
     - Implemented a custom 404 page for better user experience on unknown routes.
     - Improved API error handling on the frontend to provide clear user feedback.
     - Added `defer` attribute to external scripts and preloaded favicons for performance optimization.